4. Patterns & Numerology

 The number 7 also signals a reversal from difficult times such as the reversal of God's curse upon the Earth.
 When God cursed the Earth He put a limit on the life span of man.
 No man was to reach 1000 years!
 In keeping with the curse Methuselah died at the age of 969 years just short of 1000 years.
 In the Millennium all the redeemed will live 1000 years on Earth.
 Thus in the 7th day of the Redemptive Week all will be restored.

 The day that Christ returns signals the end of day 6 of the Redemptive Week.
-At Christ's return all the godly will be resurrected and spend 1000 years in His presence on the Earth - the beginning of the Millenium.
+At Christ's return all the godly will be resurrected and spend 1000 years in His presence on the Earth - the beginning of the Millennium.
 Thus, at the beginning of the 7th day, all the righteous will be resurrected and live in the presence of Christ for 1000 years.
 Hence the curse on man's life span will be removed.
 This will be a clear demonstration to Satan that mankind's misfortunes have been reversed to what they had once possessed in the Garden of Eden.
 When the Lord releases Satan from his 1000 years in chains Satan will witness this with his own eyes.
 Seeing the abundant grace given to man will infuriate Satan further, but only hasten him to his final doom which was self-inflicted (Revelation 20:7-10).
-After that the righteous will be able to live beyond 1000 years for all eternity - imagine that.
+After that, the righteous will be able to live beyond 1000 years for all eternity - imagine that.

 The following diagram illustrates the cycles of 7's in the religious year of the Hebrews.
 You are free to move on if you find the diagram too onerous to understand.